benborgers/www/posts/zeit-regions.md

 ---
 title: How to deploy to multiple regions with Vercel
 date: 2020-03-18
+tags:
-tags: programming
+    - programming
+    - vercel
 ---
 When deploying projects with [Vercel](https://vercel.com) (formerly ZEIT), you want to deploy the serverless functions as close to your users as possible.

 This results in slower loading times, since the server is physically closer to your users.

 In your `vercel.json` file, you can configure the region where the project is deployed:

 ```json
 {